 Details of DCMS purchasing arrangements and information for those looking to become a supplier or contractor.

-The government is taking action to ensure that small firms and organisations, which it considers to be vital to the economy and promoting growth, are no longer shut out of procurement processes because of excessive bureaucracy and petty regulation.
+The government is taking action to ensure that small firms and organisations, which are considered to be vital to the economy and promoting growth, are able to participate in government procurement.

 Client contractor relationship

 In all dealings with DCMS, officials will seek to preserve the highest standards of integrity, objectivity, fairness, efficiency and professionalism.
 In turn, we expect contractors to meet these same standards.

 Ethics in procurement require high standards of conduct which ensure that the probity of officials and the propriety of their actions is above question.
 This means that:

 - all dealings with officials should be fair and even-handed

 - all of our contracts contain provisions relating to corrupt gifts

 We are committed to adopting good environmental practice.
 While always ensuring best value for money, procurement can play a vital role in assisting green policy objectives.

 Some of the ways in which the department incorporates environmental factors into purchasing decisions are: